 International night trains

-The following night trains connect Switzerland with Austria, Germany, Hungary, the Netherlands, Czech Republic, Serbia and Denmark.
+The following night trains connect Switzerland with Austria, Germany, Hungary, the Netherlands, Czech Republic and Serbia.

 City Night Line: